indeedeng/hacktoberfest/README.md

 We released a [demo app](https://github.com/indeedeng/Mariner-Issue-Collector) of our [Mariner](https://github.com/indeedeng/Mariner) library that can help you identify good Hacktoberfest issues for your own organization

+### Open Source Study Hall

+We often run Open Source Study Hall events during Hacktoberfest.
+We have published a [checklist](https://github.com/indeedeng-alpha/open-source-study-hall/) that helps make these study halls effective and welcoming.

 ## Getting Help

 Please open an issue if you have any questions